CallumReay21/AboutSummary/README.md

 **Goals to achieve**

-Build and test working real world software projects to showcase my abiilty to gain experience in software development for companies to show compentency and skills demonstrated.
+Build and test working real world software projects gaining experience in software development further developing new skills and proficiency in new programming languages and tools.